engagebay/restapi/README.md

 - Deal

-Allowed variable names and associations in deal entity
+Following are the variable names and associations allowed in deal entity

 | Variable  | Mapped to | Data Type |
 | ------------- | ------------- | ------------- |